ericmann/WP-JS-Hooks/README.md

 See ticket [#21170](http://core.trac.wordpress.org/ticket/21170) for more information.
 We also did a general overview of the project at [WordSesh](http://wordsesh.com) that you can find [here](http://www.youtube.com/watch?v=oEF7EBjZ-kE&feature=c4-feed-u).

 ### Dependencies
 WP-JS-Hooks does not require any third-party applications or software.
-The library is complemetely self-maintained.
+The library is completely self-maintained.
 However, the repository itself uses Grunt to perform tasks such as JSHint, Uglify, and QUnit.
 For more information on how to install Grunt, please visit [http://gruntjs.com](http://gruntjs.com)

 ### API Usage
 API functions can be called via the global `wp.hooks` like this `wp.hooks.addAction()`, etc.